SebastianBocquet/pygtc/docs/demo.rst

     #This lets an IPython notebook display inline plots.
 Comment out if not
     #using a notebook.
     %matplotlib inline

+    #This lets users with retina screens get the right dpi in the png output.
+    #Comment out if not using a notebook and/or a retina screen.
+    %config InlineBackend.figure_format = 'retina'

     import numpy as np
     import pygtc